KSOS (Utah)

 KSOS was a radio station broadcasting on 800 kHz from Brigham City, Utah.
 First licensed in 1948, it was deleted in 2004.

 History

 The station was issued its first license in 1948, as KBUH.
 During the 1980s, it was owned by Brent Larson, who had the transmitter and tower moved from 948 W. Forest Street in Brigham City, where the station had operated its sign-on, to Plain City in 1985.
 It carried oldies programming for much of its life, switching to classic rock in 1995.
 The call letters were changed to KFRZ in 1984, KZAN in 1988, and KSOS in 1991.

 Expanded Band assignment

-On March 17, 1997 the Federal Communications Commission (FCC) announced that eighty-eight stations had been given permission to move to newly available "Expanded Band" transmitting frequencies, ranging from 1610 to 1700 kHz, with KSOS authorized to move from 800 to 1660 kHz.
+On March 17, 1997, the Federal Communications Commission (FCC) announced that eighty-eight stations had been given permission to move to newly available Expanded Band transmitting frequencies, ranging from 1610 to 1700, with KSOS authorized to move from 800 to 1660.
 A Construction Permit for the expanded band station was assigned the call letters KBDF on March 23, 1998.